rclone/rclone/MANUAL.md

 ```
       --auth-no-open-browser   Do not automatically open auth link in default browser
   -h, --help                   help for authorize
+      --template string        The path to a custom Go template for generating HTML responses
 ```

 See the [global flags page](https://rclone.org/flags/) for global options not listed here.